w3c/tr-pages/clearspec2021.md

 Document and inform about the level of adoption of various documents, including our standards

 1. Gather implementation and intent to implement.
-     Work with MDN (Dom, Joe Medley) and mobile roadmap (Dom/Francois) to refine proposal
+Use [adoption](https://dontcallmedom.github.io/adoption-monitor/) Work with MDN (Dom, Joe Medley) and mobile roadmap (Dom/Francois) to refine proposal
 1. Establish how we'll carry annotations in /TR documents and implement.
 Reuse/enhance existing respec/bikeshed infrastructure
 1. Provide a general picture on the level of implementation to our browser-related specifications (present at AC Meeting 2021?)